 I used to work for one of the largest mutual fund companies in Canada.
 I do not invest in mutual funds anymore, for the simple reason that they are not proven to outperform the market after the high-fees are taken into account.

 There are countless studies and evidence that shows that the highly marketed “active management” that mutual fund portfolio managers boast of do not outperform the market on average.

 This study highlights how in 2018, 75% of Canadian equity fund managers underperformed vs the S&P/TSX benchmark index after fees were taken into account.
 The same study also showed that nine in ten funds underperformed their benchmark over a 10-year period.

 Time commitment: Medium – High

 Buying individual stocks usually involve higher risk than buying funds because your money invested will be more concentrated.
 Your investments can be volatile, with potential large swings in prices.

-You’ll generally spend more time analyzing and researching stocks before you purchase them also than an investment fund.
-If you’re doing it properly, you’ll be researching each individual company carefully before purchasing or selling it.
+You’ll generally spend more time analyzing and researching stocks before you purchase them as compared to an ETF.
+If you’re doing it properly, you’ll be researching each individual company carefully before buying or selling its stock.